top of page

 In April 2018 Luisa was a guest speaker at PEN World Voices: International Play Festival at CUNY to talk about Elfriede Jelinek's work.

-THE BIRTH OF WOMEN BETWEEN ARTS (to be BETWEEN THE ARTS)
+WOMEN BETWEEN ARTS / BETWEEN THE ARTS

 DIRECTING, TEACHING & HEALING